-As you can see, there exist a lot of different jobs for a lot of different kinds of dogs.
-For the sake of not falling so far down the rabbit hole that fish can’t exist, I’ve chosen to only talk about a couple of the most common of the working dogs, the Herding and the Guard dogs.
-I’ve chosen these two because they tend to be somewhat opposite on the spectrum of how they react to other animals and pets.
-It includes how they may respond with fish as well, so I thought it relevant to include here.
+As you can see, there exist many different jobs for many different kinds of dogs.
+To avoid falling so far down the rabbit hole that fish can’t exist, I’ve only talked about a couple of the most common working dogs, the Herding and the Guard dogs.
+I’ve chosen these two because they tend to be somewhat opposite regarding how they react to other animals and pets.
+It also includes how they may respond to fish, so I thought it relevant to include it here.

-Some Working Dog Breeds (not herding or guard dog)
+Some Working Dog Breeds (not herding or guard dogs)

 - Great Dane